Integrated Physiology B (Advanced) (PHSI2906)

 Further unit of study information

-Five 1-hour lectures, one 3-hour practical and one 3-hour tutorial per fortnight.
+Three 1 hour lectures per week, and one 3 hour practical and/or one 3 hour tutorial per fortnight.
 Advanced students will be required to attend the designated Advanced Practical and Tutorial sessions.
-Students will also be exempt from all Inquiry-based learning tutorials.

 One written exam; individual and group oral presentations, 2 practical reports (reports will replace some other assessment items from regular course) (100%)